-Criminal Reference Check/Vulnerable Sector Search Check All applicants admitted to the BScN program are required to submit a current (within 6 months of the September admission date) Criminal Record Check, including a Vulnerable Sector Search Check.
+Criminal Reference Check/Vulnerable Sector Search Check

+All applicants admitted to the Bachelor of Science Nursing (BScN) program are required to submit a current (within 6 months of the September admission date) Criminal Record

+Check, including a Vulnerable Sector Search Check.
 A Child Abuse Registry Form is also required.